AP® Biology Exam Format: All You Need To Know

 Part D | Make predictions and provide justifications with evidence | 1 to 3 |

-Each of the four short-answer questions will pertain to a different one of the four big ideas and test your knowledge of content from one of the eight instructional units.
+Each of the four short-answer questions pertains to a different one of the four big ideas and tests your knowledge of content from one of the eight instructional units.

 Free-response question 3 – Scientific Investigation